AnyChart/docs.anychart.com/Common_Settings/Legend/Legend_Items.md

 ## Order

-You can invert the default order of legend items, which depends on the chart type, with the help of the {api:anychart.core.ui.Legend#inverted}inverted(){api} method:
+The default order of legend items depends on the chart type.
+You can invert it with the help of the {api:anychart.core.ui.Legend#inverted}inverted(){api} method:

 ```
 // set the order of legend items